Multiple independent agencies accredit our programs, ensuring that we provide our students with a high quality education.

 The AAU is a nonprofit association of 60 U.S. and two Canadian preeminent public and private research universities.
 It focuses on national and institutional issues that are important to research-intensive universities, including funding for research, research and education policy, and graduate and undergraduate education.

 The School of Engineering and Applied Sciences was reaccredited by the Middle States Commission on Higher Education on June 26, 2014.

 The Commission is a voluntary, non-governmental, membership association that defines, maintains, and promotes educational excellence across institutions with diverse missions, student populations, and resources.
 It examines each institution as a whole, rather than specific programs within institutions.

 ABET is a non-profit and non-governmental accrediting agency for academic programs in the disciplines of applied science, computing, engineering, and engineering technology.
-ABET is a recognized accreditor in the United States (U.S.) by the Council for Higher Education Accreditation.

 The following degree programs offered by the School of Engineering and Applied Sciences are accredited by the Engineering Accreditation Commission of ABET.